Posted on

 Duration: seconds to hours (all depends on how long you want to play)

 Players gather around a level surface and create a backstop (books are ideal).
-The players decide what the max. bet will be.
-The first player (known as the shooter) says the amount he will bet, puts the numbers of counters (or money) into the center and in the language of craps says, “ I’ll shoot three.”
+The players decide what the maximum bet will be.
+The first player (known as the shooter) says the amount he will bet, puts the numbers of counters (or money) into the center, and in the language of craps says, “ I’ll shoot three.”
 This means the shooter has a bet of three counters to win.
-At this point other players have the option to fade, or bet against the shooter by covering the bet and putting their money with the shooters (in the pot or kitty).
+At this point, other players have the option to fade, or bet against the shooter by covering the bet and putting their money with the shooters (in the pot or kitty).

 There are no official rules, but it is customary that no one can touch the dice until they have stopped and until everyone betting has seen them.
-It a dice is cocked, that is, resting in such a way that it is doubtful which face is uppermost, than the throw is declared void.
+If a dice is cocked, that is, resting in such a way that it is doubtful which face is uppermost, then the throw is declared void.

 If the first roll is a 7 or 11 (a natural), the shooter wins.